Vikram Seth

 Vikram Seth (born 20 June 1952) is an Indian novelist and poet.
 The author of three novels and several collections of poetry, he is a recipient of the Padma Shri, a Sahitya Akademi Award, the Pravasi Bharatiya Samman, the WH Smith Literary Award and the Crossword Book Award.
-Seth's collections of poetry such as Mappings and Beastly Tales are notable contributions to the Indian English language poetry canon, and he is regarded as one of the greatest Indian writers in English of all time.
+Seth's collections of poetry such as Mappings and Beastly Tales are notable contributions to the Indian English language poetry canon.

-Early life and education
+Early life

 Seth was born on 20 June 1952 in Calcutta.
 His father, Prem Nath Seth, was an executive of Bata Shoes and his mother, Leila Seth, a Barrister by training, became the first female judge of the Delhi High Court and first woman to become Chief justice of a state High Court in India.

 Seth was educated at the all-boys' private boarding school The Doon School in Dehradun, where he was editor-in-chief of The Doon School Weekly.
 At Doon, he was influenced by his teacher, the mountaineer Gurdial Singh, who taught him geography and according to Leila Seth, "guided Vikram in many ways...encouraged him to appreciate Western classical music and instilled in him a love of adventure and daring."
 Singh later described Seth as an "indefatigable worker, and he maintains without difficulty his distinguished level in studies...he has put in an enormous amount of energy in other spheres of school life, in dramatics, in debating, in first aid, in music, and in editing the Doon School Weekly."
 After graduating from Doon, Seth went to Tonbridge School, England, to complete his A-levels.
 Later he read Philosophy, Politics and Economics at Corpus Christi College, Oxford.
 He then pursued a PhD in Economics at Stanford University, though he never completed it.